 Input matrices must have identical shapes.
 This functionality isn't natively present in NumPy or SciPy, and generally requires creating intermediate arrays, which is inefficient and memory-consuming.

-One can use SimSIMD to compute distances between all possible pairs of rows across two matrices (akin to scipy.spatial.distance.cdist
+One can use SimSIMD to compute distances between all possible pairs of rows across two matrices (akin to scipy.spatial.distance.cdist).

-The resulting object will have a type DistancesTensor
+The resulting object will have a type DistancesTensor, zero-copy compatible with NumPy and other libraries.

 For two arrays of 10 and 1,000 entries, the resulting tensor will have 10,000 cells: